sostenibilidad-unam/dmana/README.md

 This is a web application for the creation and managing of Agency Networks.

+Agency Network Analysis (ANA) maps a given actor’s arena of social action in the context of a problem space articulated by that actor.
+This mapping is done via a multi-part interview process that elicits that actor’s social network map and cognitive map.

-For an intro you might want to read the [Agency Network Analysis Vignette](https://steps-centre.org/pathways-methods-vignettes/agency-network-analysis/).
+For more information you might want to read the [Agency Network Analysis Vignette](https://steps-centre.org/pathways-methods-vignettes/agency-network-analysis/).

 ![ANA vignete](https://github.com/sostenibilidad-unam/tlabs/raw/master/ANA%20and%20Q.png)

-AgNeS is a tool for colaboration through which users can capture data into a database, which can then be queried with arbitrary filters to construct, visualize and export complex networks.
+AgNeS aids the management of agency netwroks through the usage of databases, which can be queried with arbitrary filters to construct, visualize and export complex networks.

 You may [use our AgNeS server](http://agnes.apps.lancis.ecologia.unam.mx/), hosted by [LANCIS](https://lancis.ecologia.unam.mx/).